tfujisawa/tr2_tutorial/README.md

 The delimitation result is mappned on the guide tree.
 Nodes indicated by "*"'s define species.
 Descendants of those nodes are clustered into species.
 Positive values on nodes indicate that these branching are between-species branching.
 Negative values are within-species.

 Just compare this result with [Fujisawa et al (2016)](https://academic.oup.com/view-large/figure/90603751/syw028f6.png).
 The figure ... says that with 17 loci the estimated number of species are between 3 and 4.
 Random resolution of nodes sometimes introduces uncertainty on the result.
 However, overall patterns are consistent.

+###When more complex models are required
+Tr2 (and most delimitation programs) assumes a simple multi-species coalescent model, where no migration between species occurs.
+In some situations, it is more reasonable to assume that focul populations (or species) are connected by gene flow.

+Multispecies coalescent model with migration is complex and a rapid approximate method like tr2 is not available.
+One option to model species delimitation with migration is PHRAPL (Jackson et al. 2017).
+Instead of modeling approximate distribution of gene trees like tr2, PHRAPL uses simulations of multilocus gene trees to compare alternative models of delimitation and to estimate migration.
+It is reported that it outperforms simple methods when gene flow exists.

+PHRAPL requires rooted gene trees for delimitation.
+So, the trees used for tr2 delimitation can be  directly used as its input.

+See its [website](http://www.phrapl.org/) and papers [Jackson et al. (2017)](https://academic.oup.com/sysbio/article-abstract/66/6/1045/2999288) for its theory and applications.